spryker/spryker-docs/docs/pbc/all/tax-management/202307.0/vertex/install-vertex.md

 `SaleTaxMetadata` and `ItemTaxMetadata` are designed to be equal to the Vertex Tax Calculation API request body.
 You can extend them as you need according to the Vertex API structure.

-`SaleTaxMetadata` is equal to the Invoicing/Quotation request payload, excluding LineItems.
+`SaleTaxMetadata` equals to the Invoicing/Quotation request payload, excluding LineItems.

-`ItemTaxMetadata` is equal to Line Item API Payload.
+`ItemTaxMetadata` equals to Line Item API Payload.

 ### 2. Implement Vertex Specific Metadata Extender Plugins

 There are several types of expander plugins you have to introduce.
+As a starting point you can take examples provided by Spryker in [this module](https://github.com/spryker/tax-app-vertex).
+The plugins inside are just for development purposes, the data provided in TaxMetaData fields has to be collected from project database or other sources, e.g. external ERP.

 #### Configure Customer Class Code Expander plugins